ausHaus/ioBroker.megaesp/README.md

 - Password: password to access the device (max 3 characters).
 Default value "sec";

 Mega-ESP can report about changes on some ports if configured.
-You can configure something like that "http://ioBrokerIP/instance" on Mega-ESP in "Net"-Field and Mega-ESP will send reports like this one "http://ioBrokerIP/instance/?pt=7" to ioBroker.
+You can configure something like that "http://ioBrokerIP/instance" on MegaESP in "Net"-Field and MegaESP will send reports like this one "http://ioBrokerIP/instance/?pt=7" to ioBroker.
-That means the button on port 7 was pressed. ioBroker expects instance number (e.g. "0") or defined name of Mega-ESP (e.g. "DevA").
+That means the button on port 7 was pressed. ioBroker expects instance number (e.g. "0") or defined name of MegaESP (e.g. "DevA").
 The "Net" field will look like: "http://192.168.0.8/0/".

 ### Ports
 All ports, that are desired to be used must be configured in right order.
 Following settings must be set for every port: